 When women become pregnant, their estrogen levels rise, greatly increasing the retention of Copper in the body.
 This Copper toxicity will pass through the placenta into the unborn child.

 So many children are being born with toxic levels of Copper and other Heavy Metals which were stored in the mother's body.

 This congenital (since birth) source of Copper toxicity is a huge factor in the higher incidence of Autism in children as well as ADD (attention deficit disorder) as well as teen depression, Bipolar, and even Schizophrenia.

-Instead of putting these children on dangerous drugs such as Ritalin, Wellbutrin, Prozac or Dexadrine (Pharmaceutical Crystal Meth), we need to get them on a Nutritional Balancing program designed to address their root problem of Adrenal insuffiency and Copper or other Heavy Metal Toxicity, which is causing their minds to "Freak Out" and causing them such great mental and emotional disturbances.
+Instead of putting these children on dangerous drugs such as Ritalin, Wellbutrin, Prozac or Dexadrine and Aderall (Pharmaceutical Methamphetamines), we need to get them on a Nutritional Balancing program designed to address their root problem of Adrenal insuffiency and Copper or other Heavy Metal Toxicity, which is causing their minds to "Freak Out" and causing them such great mental and emotional disturbances.

 Copper Toxicity Treatment

 One if the best things to do is to increase Zinc and Magnesium levels to help calm the mind and nervous system.

 However, just taking Zinc alone can cause serious side effects as Zinc will cause a Copper dumping into the blood stream.